Why mess with scratch baking when cake mix snickerdoodles turn out soft, thick and perfectly puffy?

 How to Make These Cookies

-- Pour cake mix, flour, cream of tartar, oil and eggs--one at a time--into a large mixing bowl.
+- Combine cake mix, flour and cream of tartar in a large mixing bowl.

 - Let cool on a wire rack before moving.

 A note about the cake mix and flour.
-If you're using a smaller cake like I did, 13.5 ounces, you'll need to add ½ cup of flour
+If you're using a smaller cake mix as I did, 13.5 ounces, you'll need to add ½ cup of all-purpose flour.

 I used a #40 cookie scoop, which holds 1.6 tablespoons of dough.